 - Women are far more likely to suffer than men

-With reports of stress and anxiety on the rise in the UK the physical effects of excessive worrying are not often discussed.
-However, hair loss when suffering from stress and anxiety is not uncommon.
+Reports of stress and anxiety are on the rise in the UK.
+Yet the physical effects of excessive worrying are not often discussed.
+Hair loss when suffering from stress and anxiety is not uncommon.